Poetic Devices - Simple Definitions for Students (Figures of Speech)

 Definition:

-Sound devices are techniques used to create musical effects and imitate sounds in a poem.
+Sound devices are poetic techniques used to create musical effects and imitate sounds, enhancing the rhythm and beauty of a poem.

 8. Apostrophe